icinganalysis/icinganalysis.github.io/content/NACA-TN-3024.md

 ## Related

+We will revisit NACA-TN-3024 later in the Evaporation thread in the review [NACA-TN-3024_evaporation]({filename}NACA-TN-3024_evaporation.md).

 A distant descendant of NACA-TN-3024 (although NACA-TN-3024 is not cited by it) is the AEDC1DMP (Arnold Engineering Development Center 1 Dimensional Multi-Phase) code described in [^3].

 I have used the code, but I do not have a copy of it, and I do not know where to find it online.
 [When I used it years ago, one had to "know someone" to get the code.]

 ## Citations